jfarcher/BoilerMaster/README.md

 	cp utilities/weather/parse_weather.rhel /etc/init.d/

-You will need to edit the python script to contain the relevant ip addresses and/or topics you wish to publish to
+Add the relevant details to the config file for the mqtt or redis servers on your network, and the topics you want to publish to

 you can now start  the script with: